netlify/remix-template/README.md

 ## Development

 There is no need to run `npm install` as this is a template.
 The Remix CLI will install the dependencies for you.
 Make changes to files as you see fit.
-If there are transformations for files for either the Netlify Functions or Netlify Edge Functions template, make sure to make the appropriate changes to the `remix.init/index.js` file.
+If there are transformations for files for either the Netlify Functions or Netlify Edge Functions template, make the appropriate changes to the `remix.init/index.js` file.

 If you're new to Remix stacks and the remix.init concept, see the official [Remix Stacks](https://remix.run/stacks) documentation.